oumist/lab1-git-race/description.md

 When a negative number is input, it is ignored.

+## How to play space invaders

+The movement area is restricted to the sides and the bottom by the limits of the page.
+The spaceship can't move upwards past a certain limit.

+*w - Move up
+*A - Move left
+*S - Move down
+*D - Move right
+*Space - Shoot

+Keep pressed the different keys to perform the action continuously.

+When the game ends, just refresh the navigator to start all over.

 ## How space invaders was implemented

 This simpler web version of the space invaders was implemented on javascript using the html element canvas.